chinatown's friendship gate in philadelphia

 Let's kick off this booze cruise at Hop Sing Laundromat.
 Located on Race Street, it's known for its dim lighting and strong drinks.
 The bartenders are also very friendly and knowledgeable, so don't be afraid to ask for recommendations.
 And if you ask nicely enough, they're sure to rustle you up whatever you like.

 The second pick is Sampan, a place where you'll find both refreshing drinks and delicious food courtesy of chef Michael Schulson.
 Sit for a dish in its upmarket front, or head through the Graffiti Bar at the back.
-You get the same selection in this open-air patio as you would front-of-house, but with a more laid-back atmosphere, sports on the TV, and some glorious sunshine (if you're lucky).
+You get the same selection in this open-air patio as you would front-of-house, but with a more laid-back atmosphere, sports on the TVs, and some glorious sunshine (if you're lucky).

 And last but not least, our third pick is Bar-Ly Chinatown.
 This one's for the beer lovers, with over 60 taps featuring beers from all over the world.
 Sports lovers can also catch their favorite games on one of the myriad TVs in the joint.
 They even do some supremely delicious sushi, if you need a bit to eat.

 Here endeth our guide to the best things to do in Chinatown Philadelphia!
 Wondering what else to check out on your vacation?
 See all of Philly's best bits with Go City!
 With our All-Inclusive Pass and Explorer Pass, you can see the city at your own pace.
+So grab a Philadelphia attraction pass and go see the city's best bits!

 Continue reading